cloudmesh-ansible/ansible-mongodb/README.md

 # ansible-mongodb

-# A Simple Ansible Role to Install MongoDb and Set up Sharded Setup
+# A Simple Ansible Role to Install MongoDb and Set up Sharded MongoDb